Skip to content

 ..

-Hello world from parallel region
+Hello world from the parallel region

-end of the programme from master thread
+End of the programme from the master thread

 Questions